-3.42 BEARS
+3.4.2 BEARS

-The Brown Bear is the Wolf's fiercest competitor in the forests of Angmar and Rhudaur.
-These creatures vary in size (from 400-800 pounds) and are rarely dangerous to humans.
-Although the Bears are carnivorous, they also eat fruits, nuts, and of course honey.
+The brown bear is the wolf's fiercest competitor in the forests of Angmar and Rhudaur.
+These creatures vary in size (from 400 to 800 pounds) and are rarely dangerous to humans.
+Although bears are carnivorous, they also eat fruits, nuts, and honey.
 Their main staple is fish.
-Brown Bears are less active during the winter and spend most of their time sleeping.
+Brown bears are less active during the winter and spend most of their time sleeping.

-3.43 WILD TROLLS
+3.4.3 WILD TROLLS

 In Carn Dûm lurk the Witch-king's latest experiments from Dol Guldur: the Olog-hai or Black Trolls.
-Covered with black scaly hide, and standing 11' tall, these Tereg are immune to the effects of sunlight.
-Cunning and ruthless, they make fearsome commanders of the Witch-king's Orcs.
+Covered with a black scaly hide and standing II' tall, this Torog is immune to the effects of sunlight.
+Cunning and ruthless, Tereg make fearsome commanders of the Witch-king's Orcs.

-The wilds of Angmar, however, contain small isolated groups of Trolls who are loosely under the dominion of the Witch-king.
-These are not used in the army, since their greed and stupidity make them difficult to control and direct.
+The wilds of Angmar also, however, harbor small, isolated groups of Trolls acting loosely under the dominion of the Witch-king.
+These creatures are not used in the army, since their greed and stupidity make them difficult to control and direct.

 Wild Trolls have lately made more frequent appearances in the no man's land between Angmar and Arthedain.
-They are a threat to travellers and occasionally raid the outlying villages for livestock or attack a patrol of Mannish soldiers.
-As a result, there have been fewer night patrols recently.
-The cave-ridden nature of the stonefields common in the foothills of the Nan Angmar makes the presence of Trolls in these regions less unusual.
-Shepards who roam the highlands with their flocks train their dogs to steer the livestock clear of terrain bearing the scent of Trolls.
-These hardy folk also expect to loose a few sheep or goats.
+They are a threat to travellers and occasionally raid outlying villages for livestock or attack a patrol of Mannish soldiers-in fact, the rising attacks have diminished the number of night patrols recently.
+The cave-ridden stonefields in the foothills of the Nan Angmar make ideal hideouts for Trolls, and their presence here is much more common.
+Shepards who roam the highlands train their dogs to steer the flocks clear of terrain bearing the scent of Trolls, but these hardy folk are also practical about the danger-they expect to lose a few sheep or goats occasionally.

 Trolls are highly unpleasant opponents.
-Fortunately they turn to stone in the sunlight and are easily confused due to their extreme stupidity.
+Fortunately, their handicaps are significant-they turn to stone in the sunlight and are easily confused due to their extreme stupidity.
 They are also greedy and rarely adverse to a good meal.
-Bred in mockery of Ents, Trolls possess some of the attributes of the tree shepherds.
-This is reflected in their strength, tough hides (AT RL/11) and size: some eight to twelve feet in height.
+Bred in mockery of Ents, Trolls do possess some of the valuable attributes of the tree shepherds: they are strong, have tough hides (AT RL/ II), and can be impressive in size, standing some eight to twelve feet.

-3.44 GIANTS
+3.4.4 GIANTS

 Giants are even less pleasant than Trolls, but fortunately more scarce.
 They rarely venture into civilized territory.
-Most live in the northern Misty Mountains dividing the kingdom and in the mountain spur edging southern Angmar, making life difficult for all concerned.
+Most live in the northern Misty Mountains that divide the kingdom and in the mountain spur edging southern Angmar, making life difficult for all other inhabitants.
 Their presence keeps the border between Angmar and Rhudaur free of both Dúnedain and Orcs, as well as more ordinary creatures.

 Unlike Trolls, Giants possess little treasure.
-Since they can be seen heard and smelled form far away, their prospective victims are always given ample warning.
-Giants rarely surprise anyone.
-They are painfully shortsighted and weak-willed; it is remarkably easy to hide from a Giant.
-Due to the circumstances, they are not fussy eaters and cheerfully devour anything that looks like it might be edible.
-Perhaps five or six Giants reside west of the Misty Mountains scattered throughout the foothills.
+Since they can be seen, heard, and smelled from far away, their prospective victims are always given ample warning-Giants rarely surprise anyone.
+They are painfully shortsighted and weak-willed, making it remarkably easy to hide from them.
+Given their handicaps, they cannot afford to be fussy eaters and will cheerfully devour anything that looks like it might be edible.
+Perhaps five or six Giants reside west of the Misty Mountains, scattered throughout the foothills.

-3.45 DRAGONS
+3.4.5 DRAGONS